-Despite the fact that the Court noted that this list is not intended to be exhaustive, but instead provides mere categories of immunity, the Court applied a very narrow construction to the application of these categories.
-They noted that Category (4) applies only to the enforcement of criminal laws and driving to the scene of an accident does not does not implicate the criminal laws.
-Thus, the Court stated that the officer had no immunity from suit based on Section 6-5-338.
-Although this decision might be different now that the Court has modified the Cranman standards to recognize the different immunity standard in Section 6-5-338, the Court's narrow construction of these categories to the functions of law enforcement officers is bothersome.
+Even though the Court noted that this list is not intended to be exhaustive, but instead provides mere categories of immunity, the Court applied a very narrow construction to the application of these categories.
+They noted that Category (4) applies only to the enforcement of criminal laws and driving to the scene of an accident does not implicate the criminal laws.
+Thus, the Court stated that the officer had no immunity from suit based on § 6-5-338.
+Although this decision might be different now that the Court has modified the Cranman standards to recognize the different immunity standard in § 6-5-338, the Court's narrow construction of these categories to the functions of law enforcement officers is bothersome.

-The discretionary part of Section 6-5-338(a) is working its way back into the courts analysis, however.
-In Ex parte Kennedy, 992 So.2d 1276 (Ala.2008), the Court held that officers involved in a fatal shooting of a suspect were entitled to state agent immunity in a wrongful-death action.
-A state agent is immune from civil liability in his or her personal capacity when the conduct made the basis of the claim against the agent is based upon the agent's exercising judgment in the enforcement of the criminal laws of the State, including, but not limited to, municipal law-enforcement officers' arresting or attempting to arrest persons, or serving as peace officers under circumstances entitling such officers to immunity pursuant to section 6-5-338(a), Code of Alabama 1975.
-See, also, Ex parte Coleman, 145 So.3d 751 (Ala.2013).
+The discretionary part of § 6-5-338(a) is working its way back into the court's analysis, however.
+In Ex parte Kennedy, 992 So.
+2d 1276 (Ala.
+2008), the Court held that officers involved in a fatal shooting of a suspect were entitled to state agent immunity in a wrongful-death action.
+A state agent is immune from civil liability in his or her personal capacity when the conduct made the basis of the claim against the agent is based upon the agent's exercising judgment in the enforcement of the criminal laws of the State, including, but not limited to, municipal law-enforcement officers' arresting or attempting to arrest persons, or serving as peace officers under circumstances entitling such officers to immunity pursuant to Ala.
+Code 1975, § 6-5-338(a).
+See also Ex parte Coleman, 145 So.
+3d 751 (Ala.
+2013).